ZeroKun265/arch/README.md

 ## 3. Installing all the other packages
 Now that we have a gui, we can install all the other packages Just run `yay -S - < packages.txt`

+## 4. Dotfiles and other configs
+You can run the `copy-config.sh` script (with sudo or root) to automatically clone all the config files and dot files into the correct places (hopefully i kept them all up to date)